Wichita language

-Wichita is a Caddoan language spoken in Anadarko, Oklahoma, by the Wichita and Affiliated Tribes.
-The last fluent heritage speaker, Doris Lamar-McLemore, died in 2016, although in 2007 there were three first-language speakers alive.
+Wichita is a Caddoan language that was spoken in Anadarko, Oklahoma, by the Wichita and Affiliated Tribes.
+The last fluent heritage speaker, Doris Lamar-McLemore, died in 2016.
 This has rendered Wichita functionally extinct; however, the tribe offers classes to revitalize the language and works in partnership with the Wichita Documentation Project of the University of Colorado, Boulder.

 Dialects

 When the Europeans began to settle North America, Wichita separated into three dialects; Waco, Tawakoni, and Kirikirʔi꞉s (aka, Wichita Proper).
 However, when the language was threatened and the number of speakers decreased, dialect differences largely disappeared.

 Status

-As late as 2007 there were three living native speakers, but the last known fluent native speaker, Doris Lamar-McLemore, died on 30 August 2016.
+By 2008, Doris Lamar-McLemore was being referred to as the last known fluent speaker.
+She died on 30 August 2016.
 This is a sharp decline from the 500 speakers estimated by Paul L. Garvin in 1950.

 Classification

 Wichita is a member of the Caddoan language family, along with modern Caddo, Pawnee, Arikara, and Kitsai.